 \begin{rmk} Hypothesis \ref{hyp:K} is a strengthened version of the usual fat tail condition which requires that $\phi \notin L^1(\R_+,\R_+^*)$, see e.g. \cite{HaLiu}.
-Remark that here, we require that the Cucker-Smale exponent $\beta$ be less that $\tfrac{1}{2}$, whereas in the literature the expected critical exponent beyond which unconditional flocking may fail to occur is $\beta = 1$, see also Section \ref{section:Conclusion} below. \end{rmk}
+In the context of the present article, we impose that the Cucker-Smale exponent $\beta$ be less that $\tfrac{1}{2}$, whereas in the literature the expected critical exponent beyond which unconditional flocking may fail to occur is $\beta = 1$, see the discussion in Section \ref{section:Conclusion} below for more details. \end{rmk}

-\begin{rmk} When $\phi(\cdot)$ is bounded from below by a positive constant, flocking always occurs for \eqref{eq:CS2} in the full-communication setting, i.e. when $\xi_{ij}(\cdot) \equiv 1$ (see e.g. \cite{CS1,HaLiu,ControlKCS}).
-In the case where the communication weights $(\xi_{ij}(\cdot))$ satisfy \eqref{eq:PE}, this result still holds and can be recovered as a simple consequence of Theorem \ref{thm:Consensus}.
-On the other hand for kernels $\phi(\cdot) \in L^1(\R_+,\R_+^*)$, one can construct examples of initial conditions $(\xb_0,\vb_0)$ for which asymptotic flocking fails (see e.g. \cite{Caponigro2015}). \end{rmk}
+\begin{rmk} When $\phi \in \Lip(\R_+,\R_+^*)$ is bounded from below by a positive constant, flocking always occurs for \eqref{eq:CS2} in the full-communication setting, namely when $\xi_{ij}(\cdot) \equiv 1$ (see e.g. \cite{CS1,HaLiu,ControlKCS}).
+In the case where the communication weights $(\xi_{ij}(\cdot))$ satisfy \eqref{eq:PE}, this result still holds for \eqref{eq:CS2} and can be recovered as a simple consequence of Theorem \ref{thm:Consensus}.
+On the other hand for slim-tailed kernels $\phi(\cdot) \in L^1(\R_+,\R_+^*)$, one can easily construct examples of initial conditions $(\xb^0,\vb^0) \in (\R^d)^N \times (\R^d)^N$ for which asymptotic flocking already fails in the full-communication setting (see e.g. \cite{Caponigro2015}). \end{rmk}